Cozy Peach Kitchen

 Can I make cashew cheese sauce without a high-powered blender?

 Yes, you can make the cheese sauce in a regular blender.
 You will likely need to blend the sauce for longer to fully break down the cashews.
-You can also use a food processor (this is my food processor).
+You can also use a food processor.

 Can I make this recipe gluten-free?